Walter Bentley (actor): Acting career

 While working for the city of Dunedin, Bentley began performing in amateur theatrical productions.
 In 1873, he became a professional full-time actor in local theatre in New Zealand.
 He moved to London, England in 1874 and formally adopted the stage name of Walter Bentley.
 He became the protege of Henry Irving from 1876 through 1878, performing at Irving's Lyceum Theatre in London.
 During subsequent years, Bentley toured throughout the British provinces.
 He spent three years in the United States performing the lead role of Wilfred Denver in The Silver King.

 In the early 1890s, Bentley was invited to tour Australia by George Coppin.
 His first performances for Coppin in Rob Roy, Hamlet and Othello at Melbourne's Theatre Royal were well received.
 After a brief tour in New Zealand, Bentley returned to Sydney where he successfully performed and produced plays under his own production company.
 For the next two decades, Bentley toured throughout the Australian territories and he established himself as the premier Shakespearean actor in the country.
 Bentley also performed during tours in England, New Zealand and South Africa.
-Bentley based himself in Brisbane, Queensland where he created the Waiter Bentley Dramatic Art Classes to teach Shakespeare's plays.
+Bentley based himself in Brisbane, Queensland where he created the Walter Bentley Dramatic Art Classes to teach Shakespeare's plays.

 Bentley eventually settled permanently in Australia, and after his retirement from the stage, his company of the Walter Bentley Players continued as a top acting troupe.
 Along with George Titheradge, Bentley was instrumental in establishing the Australian Actors' Association in 1910.
 He also established Walter Bentley's College of Elocution and Dramatic Art which later merged with the Australian College of Music to become the Sydney Academy of Music and Dramatic Art.